flox/floxdocs/docs/concepts/flox-vs-containers.md

     ```

     Since Flox environments aren't isolated from the host machine's network
-    you don't need to forward any ports.
+    you don't need to map any ports.

     You can start this service from inside the environment with
     [`flox services start`][services-start],